-Any intelligent system depends on stored expertise to drive its reasoning, decision making, and external behavior.
-In cognitive architectures, this content resides in one or more long-term memories, which are reasonably stable in that they change only slowly through learning.
+Any intelligent system depends on stored knowledge to drive its reasoning, decision making, and external behavior.
 The PUG architecture incorporates four distinct types of long-term structures that encode different forms of such knowledge:

-- Concepts, which define categories that specify classes of entities and relations among them; - Skills, which specify how the agent should act to achieve a given target concept; - Processes, which predict how some aspects of the environment will change over time; and - Motives, which indicate the utility of particular relations conditioned on beliefs about the situation.
+- Concepts, which define categories that specify classes of entities and relations among them; - Skills, which specify how the agent should act to achieve a given target concept; - Processes, which predict how some aspects of the environment will change over time; and - Motives, which indicate the utility of particular relations conditioned on the agent's situation.

-PUG uses these elements for conceptual inference, reactive control, heuristic evaluation, and plan generation.
-As discussed later, PUG operates in discrete cycles, so it uses these structures to encode content for a given step and applies them repeatedly to produce behavior over time.
 We will focus on concepts and skills in this paper, as they have the most relevance to spatial cognition.
-We will touch on processes and motives only in passing, as they mainly impact the architecture's higher-level mechanisms.
+We will touch on processes only in passing and sidestep motives entirely, as they impact only the architecture's higher levels.
 Langley and Katz (2022) describe the latter and their use in some detail.